 If weak QBO amplitude in the lowermost stratosphere is a source of error for teleconnections, the observed amplitude trend suggests that teleconnections might weaken in the future.
-However there is evidence that QBO impacts on the extratropics in NH winter could strengthen under climate change [177, 183, 184].
-While future changes in stratospheric vortex variability are not robust across models and should be treated with caution [185], the multi-model mean of 20 CMIP5/6 climate models shows strengthened QBO impact on the NH winter stratospheric vortex and a strengthened surface impact in the Atlantic section (though the not all models agree on the sign of this change) [177].
-In the tropics, the emergence of the QBO-MJO linkage has been suggested to be caused by climate change [47] although this is difficult to verify as climate models generally do not capture this teleconnection [104].
+However evidence exists that QBO impacts on the extratropics in Northern Hemisphere winter could strengthen under climate change [177, 183, 184].
+Although future changes in stratospheric vortex variability are not robust across models and should be treated with caution [185], the multi-model mean of 20 CMIP5/6 climate models shows a strengthened QBO influence on the Northern Hemisphere winter stratospheric vortex and a strengthened surface impact in the Atlantic section (however, not all models agree on the sign of this change) [177].
+In the tropics, the emergence of the QBO-MJO linkage has been suggested to be caused by climate change [51] although this is difficult to verify as current climate models generally do not capture this teleconnection [104].

-Summary and Future Perspectives
+[H1] Summary and Future Perspectives

-The QBO is an exceptionally long-duration mode of atmospheric variability that affects the predictability of other phenomena such as the stratospheric polar vortex and the MJO.
-Accurate modelling of the QBO and its impacts could potentially bring societal benefit by realizing this predictability.
-A major advance in the past two decades is that many more climate and forecasting models now represent the QBO, largely due to the inclusion of parametrizations of small-scale tropical waves.
-However the overall quality of these simulated QBOs has not significantly improved during this time, and models show common biases including persistently weak QBO amplitude in the lowermost tropical stratosphere.
-Future projections by climate models consistently show the QBO amplitude weakening under increased greenhouse-gas forcing, and observations show a weakening of QBO amplitude at lower altitudes (~70 hPa).
-Two disruptions of the QBO have occurred, during the NH winters of 2015/16 and 2019/20, which were unprecedented in the observational record that started in 1953.
+The QBO is an exceptionally long-duration mode of atmospheric variability that affects the predictability of other phenomena 353 such as the stratospheric polar vortex and the MJO.
+Accurate modelling of the QBO and its impacts could bring societal benefit 354 by realizing this predictability.
+A major advance in the past two decades is that many more climate and forecasting models 355 now represent the QBO, largely owing to the inclusion of parametrizations of small-scale tropical waves.
+However the overall 356 quality of these simulated QBOs has not substantially improved during this time, and models show common biases including 357 persistently weak QBO amplitude in the lowermost tropical stratosphere.
+Future projections by climate models consistently 358 show the QBO amplitude weakening under increased greenhouse-gas forcing, and observations show a weakening of QBO 359 amplitude at lower altitudes (~70 hPa).
+Two disruptions of the QBO have occurred, during the Northern Hemisphere winters of 360 2015/16 and 2019/20, which were unprecedented in the observational record that started in 1953.
+361

 Further advances in understanding and simulating the QBO will require better quantitative knowledge of how the real QBO is forced by the whole spectrum of atmospheric waves, from small-scale gravity waves up to planetary-scale modes.
 In the canonical model, all waves with zonal phase speeds within or near the range of QBO wind speeds can drive the QBO, and so a QBO may occur in a numerical model even if the tropical wave spectrum (the mix of different wave types driving the QBO) is unrealistic.
-But the precise mix of driving waves can affect important details such as the QBO's vertical extent or its sensitivity to climate forcings such as ENSO or changing greenhouse gas concentrations.
-To simulate a realistic QBO for realistic reasons, it is necessary to reduce the quantitative uncertainty in the forcing contributions by different wave types.
+However, the precise mix of driving waves can affect important details such as the QBO's vertical extent or its sensitivity to climate forcings such as ENSO or changing greenhouse gas concentrations.
+Simulating a realistic QBO for realistic reasons, requires reducing the quantitative uncertainty in the forcing contributions by different wave types.